- The reality of the SAP Partnership Program is far different than what is usually presented.

 “…always scanning the horizon for functionality, and eventually will put any functionality into its own applications.”

 And in fact, this is how it works.
-If a new area of enterprise software becomes, “hot” SAP will generally extend a “partnership” agreement to a vendor in that space.
-This allows SAP to pretend that they are somehow related to the software category (even though they don’t have an offering), and they then go about attempting to reverse engineer the software vendor’s product so they can offer their competitive product.
+If a new enterprise software area becomes, “hot” SAP will generally extend a “partnership” agreement to a vendor in that space.
+This allows SAP to pretend that they are somehow related to the software category (even though they don’t have an offering).
+They then go about attempting to reverse engineer the software vendor’s product to offer their competitive product.

 Indirect Access as a Way to Block Vendor Partners